jumpinjackie/forge-e33-mod/DESIGN_SPEC.md

 From this master design file, we can use the provided `CardProcess` tool to sync these changes across to:

  - Its forge card script file
+ - The custom set XML file for Cockatrice
  - Its CardConjurer JSON config
  - The respective design doc md
  - The BUGS.md file